retune/festival-2018/_events/closing_night.md

   Hoe_mies is a hip hop party series and community space that provides a platform for female, non-binary, and transgender artists and celebrates their presence in hip-hop in order to counteract marginalisation within that scene.
 Its dancefloors boast a colourful mix of 90s & 00s hip hop and RnB, trap, baile funk, dancehall, reggaeton, and more.

 ---

+20:00: Doors open, 21:00: »Membranes« Performance by Lukas Truniger & Nicolas Hein, 21:45h: »Go Back to Hiding in the Shadows« Performance by Pandelis Diamantides, 22:30h: »C/YC | colour + sound modulation« Performance by Florence To & VanTa, from 23:00 DJ set by Hoe_Mies,
+Installations all evening: »Monolith« by Pfadfinderei, »ColorsXColors« by Thomas Blanchard and Oilhack and sculpture by Studio Milz